chrisdrackett/react-textfit/README.md

 * `min` (Number) Minimum font size in pixel.
 Default is `13`.
 * `max` (Number) Maximum font size in pixel.
 Default is the current height of the container.
 * `onReady` (Function) Will be called when text is fitted.
+* `calculateOnResize` (Boolean) Set this to true to recalculate on browser window resize.

 ## License